Salkantay Trek 4 Days

 Night 1 in Santa Teresa village – a basic hotel/hostel with a double or twin room and a private bathroom (hot shower).

 • Meals: Delicious meals to keep you fueled throughout the trek.
 Day 1: Lunch and Dinner.
 Day 2: Breakfast and Lunch.
 Day 3: Boxed Lunch on the trail.
-(We provide during the Salkantay hike 1 breakfast, 3 lunches, 1 dinner in total.
+(We provide 1 breakfast, 3 lunches, and 1 dinner during the Salkantay hike.)
 Vegetarian and special diets can be catered to – please inform us in advance.)

 • Water: Bring your water bottle filled (you can buy water in Cusco or along the way).